ArmanStudios/mcpm/README.md

 # Minecraft Package Manager (MCPM) 📦

-Minecraft Package Manager (MCPM) is an advanced CLI tool for setup Minecraft Instances and Servers.
+**Minecraft Package Manager (MCPM)** is an advanced CLI tool for setup Minecraft Instances and Servers.
 Possibilities of this tool is much higher than managing big and complex Modpacks and Servers.

 ## Introduction

-NOTICE: MCPM is now on the very beginning (EXPERIMENTAL STAGE). we ask Developers to help the project.
+NOTICE: MCPM is now at the very beginning (EXPERIMENTAL) stage. we ask Developers to help the project.
 Pull Requests are welcome.

 mcpm is builded into EXE installation for Windows which is available from [Releases Page](https://github.com/ArmanStudios/mcpm/releases).

+Some of the Features are:

+- API Interactions
+- Version Control (Soon)
+- Advanced CLI Intercations
+- ...

-### mcpm Support
+### Loader Support

-Currently, mcpm Support map are defined as below:
+Currently, mcpm Support for Loaders is defined as below:

 <table>
     <thead>
     <tr>
-        <th>Loader</th>
+        <th>Loaders</th>
         <th>Resources</th>
         <th>API/Method</th>
         <th>Supported</th>